GuangtengMeng/otree-prodserver-setup/README.md

 # The oTree VM Template Documentation

-This repository contains all the documentation of the[oTree VM Template](http://otree-vm-docs.readthedocs.io).
+This repository contains all the documentation of the [oTree VM Template](http://otree-vm-docs.readthedocs.io).

 To edit: